Optical Sensor#

 set Optical light#

-The set Optical light block turns the Optical Sensor’s LED on or off.
+The set Optical light stack block turns the Optical Sensor’s LED on or off.
 This can help increase the sensor’s accuracy when detecting colors.

 set [Optical1 v] light [on v]